 More information may be found at Wikipedia.

-Editor's note Where the number of bells has an odd number, the Family Name or Stage Name is derived from the number of pairs of bells which can change from one row to the next.
+Editor's note For odd-numbered methods, the Family Name or Stage Name is derived from the number of pairs of bells which can change from one row to the next.
 Therefore, in Singles, only a single pair can change at a time.
 The remaining bell must therefore keep its place.
 It may, of course, change with its neighbour the next time.
 Plain hunt on three or fewer allows all possible changes to be sounded.
 This is not true for higher numbers.
 The name Caters is derived from the French word for four (quatre).
 Similarly, Cinques (pronounced Sinks) is from the French number cinque (five).
 For Sextuples, six pairs can change while one remains stationary.
 This numbering convention is retained for higher numbers (Septuples, Octuples, Nonuples, Decuples, Undecuples & etc.).
 Caters and Cinques are therefore the odd ones out, in that they do not use the normal Latin names.
-For two or more than 12 bells, the name is merely their number (e.g. 2, 14, 16 & etc.).
-The remaining even bell names are show in the table above.
+In the case of even-numbered methods, with two or more than 12 bells, the name is merely their number (e.g. 2, 14, 16 & etc.).
+The remaining even bell method names are show in the table above.